Thomas C. Mann

 Thomas Clifton Mann (November 11, 1912 – January 23, 1999) was an American diplomat who specialized in Latin American affairs.
 He entered the U.S. Department of State in 1942 and quickly rose through the ranks to become an influential establishment figure.
 He worked to influence the internal affairs of numerous Latin American nations, typically focusing on economic and political influence rather than direct military intervention.
-After Lyndon B. Johnson became President in 1963, Mann received a double appointment and was recognized as the U.S. authority on Latin America.
+After Lyndon B. Johnson became president in 1963, Mann received a double appointment and was recognized as the U.S. authority on Latin America.
 In March 1964, Mann outlined a policy of supporting regime change and promoting the economic interests of U.S. businesses.
 This policy, which moved away from the political centrism of Kennedy's Alliance for Progress, has been called the Mann Doctrine.
 Mann left the State Department in 1966 and became a spokesperson for the Automobile Manufacturer's Association.

 Early life

 Born in Laredo, an American city on the border with Mexico, Mann grew up speaking English and Spanish.
 His father was a lawyer and a Southern Baptist.

-He attended Baylor University and Baylor Law School, both in Waco, Texas, where he met his wife, the former Nancy Aynesworth.
-He graduated from law school in 1934 and took a job at his father's law firm.
+He attended Baylor University and Baylor Law School, both in Waco, Texas, where he met his wife, the former Nancy Milling Aynesworth.
+They later had a son, Clifton Aynesworth Mann.
+Mann graduated from law school in 1934 and took a job at his father's law firm.
 He held various posts, as a lawyer in Laredo, in 1934 to 1942.